ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/secrets.yml
 ```
-4. Although our `secrets.yml` file is pretty simple, it's still subject to the same validation as are Deployments, Services, and Statefulsets.
-If there are errors, go back and correct them, then, reapply the file.
+4. Although our `secrets.yml` file is pretty simple, it's still subject to the same validation as Deployments, Services, and Statefulsets.
+If there are errors, go back and correct them, then reapply the file.
 5. List all the secrets on the cluster:
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" get secrets